RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 - Start typing the name in the Taxon box to see the drop down list of options

+  _Tip: There is currently a limit to the number of taxon names listed in the drop down, so for large genera you will not see all species.
+In this case, continue to add the beginning of the specific epithet or use wild cards to limit the number of results_

 ![img align="right"](https://user-images.githubusercontent.com/8005676/180251406-cc13332e-e143-49b6-b510-15c74d872dbe.png)

   - Use wildcards (%) to search names more easily